c4cs/c4cs.github.io/tac.md

 This is because in the above example, the line separator is placed after the string, whereas using the -b option puts the line separator before the string.

---regex, -r
+'--regex, -r'

 This flag tells 'tac' to interpret the line separator as a regular expression.
-This is commonly used with the --seperator flag.
+This is commonly used with the '--seperator' flag.

 ### Applications